Case Study:

 “The other thing I’ve started doing a lot is adding Magnesium sulphate to the brew.
 This increases the magnesium content in our grass as this is an element that our cows are always looking for.”

-Alan also includes Lime flour.
+Allan also includes Lime flour.
 Every kilogram of Urea is balanced with one kilogram of lime flour which is easily added in with the molasses.

 “the other thing I have done is spread my small seeds, I’m talking about clover, chicory and plantain.
 They are all applied simultaneously with the fertiliser products, so I literally just chuck it in at two kilograms per hectare.
 The Multi 4000 will hold a six-tonne payload, so half of that is water, the other half is product.
 There is no extra labour, no extra machinery costs and the strike from the seed being broadcast through the Tow and Fert is absolutely unbelievable.”

-Heading into spring and summer of 2019/20 Alan is once again looking forward to seeing how the farm responds.
+Heading into spring and summer of 2019/20 Allan is once again looking forward to seeing how the farm responds.
 He notes that the cover of grass on the farm is consistent and he and his team have coined the phrase “carpet grass” to describe the look of the paddocks under the Tow and Fert System.

 “One of the things we’ve noticed on farm is how even the grass is growing and the grass sward is very, very thick.
 We have got a lot greater plant density since we’ve been using the Tow and Fert.”